 - Funding or rejection by the sponsor

 When a principal investigator (PI) at the UW decides to solicit funding for a research project from a sponsor, he or she identifies an appropriate funding opportunity and then, often with the assistance of a research administrator, puts together a research proposal according to the sponsor’s instructions.
-From the proposal information, the PI and/or research administrator create an online application—called an “eGC1”—in SAGE (System to Administer Grants Electronically).
-The application provides the means to route the proposal information around campus and to OSP for approval before OSP submits the proposal to the sponsor.
+From the proposal information, the PI and/or research administrator create an online application—called an “eGC1”—in SAGE.
+The application provides the means to route the proposal information around campus and to OSP for approval, before OSP submits the proposal to the sponsor.

-The application includes the proposal components for submission to the sponsor and provides the university answers and explanations to a series of compliance questions.
+The application includes the proposal components for submission to the sponsor and provides the university answers and explanations to compliance questions.
 The application includes:

 - The funding agency (sponsor) and its submission deadline